Biography according to Mayakovsky. Mayakovsky's death: the poet's tragic finale

 Vladimir Mayakovsky with his family.
 Photo: vladimir-mayakovsky.ru

 Vladimir Mayakovsky was born in Georgia in 1893.
 His father served as a forester in the village of Baghdadi, later the family moved to Kutaisi.
-Here the future poet studied at the gymnasium and took drawing lessons: the only artist from Kutaisi, Sergei Krasnukha, studied with him for free.
-When the wave of the first Russian revolution reached Georgia, Mayakovsky - still a child - took part in rallies for the first time.
+Here, the future poet studied at the gymnasium and took drawing lessons: the only Kutaisi artist Sergei Krasnukha worked with him for free.
+When the wave of the first Russian revolution reached Georgia, Mayakovsky - as a child - participated in rallies for the first time.
 His sister Lyudmila Mayakovskaya recalled: “The revolutionary struggle of the masses also influenced Volodya and Olya.
 The Caucasus experienced the revolution especially acutely.
-There, everyone was involved in the struggle, and everyone was divided into those who participated in the revolution, who definitely sympathized with it and were hostile. ".
+There, everyone was involved in the struggle, and everyone was divided into those who participated in the revolution, who definitely sympathized with it and who were hostile..

-In 1906, when Vladimir Mayakovsky was 13 years old, his father died from blood poisoning: he injured his finger with a needle while sewing together papers.
-Until the end of his life, the poet was afraid of bacteria: he always carried soap with him, took a folding basin on his travels, carried cologne for rubdowns and carefully monitored hygiene.
+In 1906, when Vladimir Mayakovsky was 13 years old, his father died from blood poisoning: he injured his finger with a needle while stitching papers.
+Until the end of his life, the poet was afraid of bacteria: he always carried soap with him, took a folding basin on his travels, carried cologne for rubbing with him, and carefully monitored hygiene.

-After the death of his father, the family found itself in a difficult situation.
-Mayakovsky recalled: “After my father’s funeral, we have 3 rubles.
+After the death of his father, the family was in a difficult situation.
+Mayakovsky recalled: “After the funeral of my father, we have 3 rubles.
 Instinctively, feverishly, we sold out tables and chairs.
-We moved to Moscow.
+Moved to Moscow.
 What for?
-There weren't even acquaintances. "...
+Didn't even have friends.".
 In a Moscow gymnasium, the young poet wrote his first "incredibly revolutionary and equally ugly" poem and published it in an illegal school magazine.
 In 1909-1910, Mayakovsky was arrested several times: he joined the Bolshevik Party, worked in an underground printing house.
-First, the young revolutionary was given “on bail” by his mother, and for the third time he was sent to prison.
-Mayakovsky later called the confinement in solitary confinement “11 Butyr months”.
-He wrote poetry, but the notebook with lyrical experiments - "stilted and revived," as the author estimated them - was taken away by the guards.
+At first, the young revolutionary was given "on bail" to his mother, and for the third time he was sent to prison.
+Mayakovsky later called the conclusion in solitary confinement "11 Butyr months."
+He wrote poetry, but the notebook with lyrical experiments - "stilted and tearful", as their author assessed - was taken away by the guards.

 In conclusion, Mayakovsky read many books.
-He dreamed of a new art, a new aesthetics, which would be radically different from the classical.
-Mayakovsky decided to study painting - changed several teachers and a year later entered the Moscow School of Painting, Sculpture and Architecture.
-Here the young artist met David Burliuk, and later with Velimir Khlebnikov and Alexei Kruchenykh.
+He dreamed of a new art, a new aesthetic that would be fundamentally different from the classical one.
+Mayakovsky decided to study painting - he changed several teachers and a year later entered the Moscow School of Painting, Sculpture and Architecture.
+Here the young artist met David Burliuk, and later - with Velimir Khlebnikov and Alexei Kruchenykh.
 Mayakovsky again wrote poetry, from which his new comrades were delighted.
-The avant-garde authors decided to unite against the "old-fashioned aesthetics", and soon a manifesto of a new creative group appeared - "A Slap in the Face to Public Taste".
+Avant-garde authors decided to unite against the "aesthetics of junk", and soon a manifesto of a new creative group appeared - "A slap in the face of public taste."

-David has the anger of the master who has overtaken his contemporaries; I have the pathos of a socialist who knows the inevitability of the collapse of old stuff.
+David has the wrath of a master who has overtaken his contemporaries, while I have the pathos of a socialist who knows the inevitability of the collapse of junk.
 Russian futurism was born.

-Vladimir Mayakovsky, an excerpt from the autobiography "I myself"
+Vladimir Mayakovsky, excerpt from the autobiography "I myself"

-Futurists spoke at meetings - read poetry and lectures on new poetry.
+Futurists spoke at meetings - read poems and lectures on new poetry.
 For public speaking, Vladimir Mayakovsky was expelled from the school.
-In 1913–1914, the famous futurists' tour took place: a creative group with performances toured Russian cities.
+In 1913–1914, the well-known tour of the Futurists took place: a creative group with performances toured Russian cities.

 Burliuk rode and promoted futurism.
-But he loved Mayakovsky, stood at the cradle of his poetry, knew his biography to the smallest detail, knew how to read his things - and therefore, through the butads of David Davidovich, Mayakovsky's appearance appeared so material that he wanted to touch him with his hands.
+But he loved Mayakovsky, stood at the cradle of his verse, knew his biography to the smallest detail, knew how to read his things - and therefore, through the butads of David Davidovich, the appearance of Mayakovsky arose so material that he wanted to be touched with his hands.

 <...>

-Upon arrival in the city, Burliuk first of all arranged an exhibition of futuristic paintings and manuscripts, and in the evening he made a report.
+Upon arrival in the city, Burliuk first of all organized an exhibition of futuristic paintings and manuscripts, and in the evening he made a report.

-Vladimir Mayakovsky, Vsevolod Meyerhold, Alexander Rodchenko and Dmitry Shostakovich at the rehearsal of the play "The Bedbug".
+Vladimir Mayakovsky, Vsevolod Meyerhold, Alexander Rodchenko and Dmitri Shostakovich at the rehearsal of the play "The Bedbug".
 1929.
 Photo: subscribe.ru

-Vladimir Mayakovsky (third from left) and Vsevolod Meyerhold (second from left) at a rehearsal of the play "Bath".
+Vladimir Mayakovsky (third from left) and Vsevolod Meyerhold (second from left) at the rehearsal of the performance "Banya".
 1930.
 Photo: bse.sci-lib.com

 Vladimir Mayakovsky was interested not only in poetry and painting.
-In 1913 he made his theater debut: he himself wrote the tragedy "Vladimir Mayakovsky", he staged it on stage and played the main role.
-In the same year, the poet became interested in cinema - he began to write scripts, and a year later he first appeared in the film "Drama in the Futurists' Cabaret No. 13" (the picture has not survived).
+In 1913, he made his debut in the theater: he himself wrote the tragedy "Vladimir Mayakovsky", he himself staged it on stage and played the main role.
+In the same year, the poet became interested in cinema - he began to write scripts, and a year later he starred in the film “Drama in the Futurist Cabaret No. 13” for the first time (the picture has not been preserved).
 During the First World War, Vladimir Mayakovsky was a member of the avant-garde association "Today's Lubok".
-Its participants - Kazimir Malevich, David Burliuk, Ilya Mashkov and others - drew patriotic postcards for the front, inspired by traditional popular popular print.
-Simple colorful pictures were created for them and short poems were written in which the enemy was ridiculed.
+Its participants - Kazimir Malevich, David Burliuk, Ilya Mashkov and others - drew patriotic postcards for the front, inspired by the traditional popular popular print.
+They created simple colorful pictures for them and wrote short poems in which they ridiculed the enemy.

-In November of the same year, the premiere of Mayakovsky's play Mystery-Buff took place.
+In November of the same year, the premiere of Mayakovsky's play Mystery Buff took place.
 It was staged at the Musical Drama Theater by Vsevolod Meyerhold, and designed in the best traditions of the avant-garde by Kazimir Malevich.
-Meyerhold recalled working with the poet: "Mayakovsky was well versed in very subtle theatrical, technological things that we know, directors who usually study for a very long time in different schools, practically at the theater, etc. Mayakovsky always guessed every right and wrong stage decision, just as a director."...
-"Revolutionary folk performance", as translator Rita Wright called it, was staged several more times.
+Meyerhold recalled working with the poet: “Mayakovsky was well versed in very subtle theatrical, technological things that we, directors, usually learn for a very long time in different schools, practically at the theater, etc. Mayakovsky always guessed every right and wrong stage decision, precisely as a director”.
+The “revolutionary folk spectacle,” as the translator Rita Wright called it, was staged several more times.

-A year later, the tense era of "Windows of ROSTA" began: artists and poets collected hot topics and released propaganda posters - they are often called the first Soviet social advertising.
-The work was intense: both Mayakovsky and his colleagues had to stay late or work at night more than once in order to release the party on time.
+A year later, the tense era of "Windows of GROWTH" began: artists and poets collected hot topics and produced propaganda posters - they are often called the first Soviet social advertising.
+The work was intense: both Mayakovsky and his colleagues more than once had to stay late or work at night in order to release the batch on time.

-In 1922, Vladimir Mayakovsky headed the literary group "Left Front of the Arts" (later the "left" in the name was changed to "revolutionary"), and soon the eponymous magazine of the creative association.
-On its pages were published prose and poetry, pictures of avant-garde photographers, bold architectural projects and news of "left" art.
+In 1922, Vladimir Mayakovsky headed the literary group "Left Front of the Arts" (later "left" in the title changed to "revolutionary"), and soon the eponymous magazine of the creative association.
+On its pages published prose and poetry, pictures of avant-garde photographers, bold architectural projects and news of the "left" art.

-In 1925, the poet finally parted with Lilya Brik.
-He went on tour to France, then went to Spain, Cuba and the United States.
-There Mayakovsky met the translator Ellie Jones, a short but stormy romance broke out between them.
-In the fall, the poet returned to the USSR, and in America his daughter, Helen-Patricia, was soon born.
-After returning from the United States, Vladimir Mayakovsky wrote the cycle "Poems about America", worked on the scripts of Soviet films.
+In 1925, the poet finally broke up with Lilya Brik.
+He went on tour to France, then went to Spain, Cuba and the USA.
+There, Mayakovsky met the translator Ellie Jones, a short but stormy romance broke out between them.
+In autumn, the poet returned to the USSR, and in America his daughter, Helen-Patricia, was soon born.
+After returning from the United States, Vladimir Mayakovsky wrote the cycle "Poems about America", worked on scripts for Soviet films.

 Vladimir Mayakovsky.
 Photo: goteatr.com